 There are several generally accepted approaches to awarding PLA credit by regionally accrediting bodies of the Association of Schools and Colleges, and when properly conducted, all ensure academic quality: (1) national standardized exams in specified disciplines, e.g., Advanced Placement (AP) exams, College Level Examination Program (CLEP) tests, Excelsior College exams, DSST (DANTES Subject Standardized Tests); (2) evaluated non-college programs, e.g., American Council on Education (ACE) evaluations of corporate training and military training; and (3) individualized assessments, particularly portfolio-based assessments conducted according to national norms and standards set by ACE and The Council for Adult & Experiential Learning (CAEL) through LearningCounts.

 Below are links to several partner organizations that provide these high quality and well established PLA options for adult students.
-Please contact the ADP academic advising (949) 214-3374 office with any questions or for additional detailed information.
-PLA provides an effective way to accelerate your degree completion time table, while also lowering the costs associated with obtaining a college degree.
+Please contact the ADP academic advising (949) 214-3611 office with any questions or for additional detailed information.

 Transfer Alignments and Guidelines

 Through CUI’s relationship with StraighterLine, students now have access to over 37 affordable, flexible, high-quality general education college courses (all ACE credit recommended) that they can start and take on their own schedule.
 StraighterLine's online college courses start as low as $99 per month plus $49 per course.
 StraighterLine courses automatically transfer when you enroll at CUI.
 StraighterLine can help you fill in courses that you need in order to graduate on time.
 StraighterLine’s college courses are online, self-paced, and flexible with your schedule.
-Find out more and receive a $50 coupon off your first course by calling (949) 232-1202 or clicking on the StraighterLine logo.
+Find out more by calling (949) 232-1202 or clicking on the StraighterLine logo.